RFA0608/QQS3C/README.md

 ## Features
 The code implements a python version controller, a cpp version controller, and a go version controller.
+The interfacing code of the python simulator and the actual device matching the controller can be found in "interface/plant" respectively.
+The actual device consists of a single file, "plant.py" in "interface/plant/py/hardware", while the simulator consists of "model.py" and "plant.py" in "interface/plant/py/simulation".

 ### python version controller
-You can check the "ctrl_**.py" controller file, which is written in python, in the "interface/controller/py" folder of the code.
+You can check the "ctrl_*.py" controller file, which is written in python, in the "interface/controller/py" folder of the code.
+They are implemented in four technically different forms.

 1. ctrl_sf.py
-   >>
+   >> Using d/dt filter from Quanser Qube Servo 3.
 2. ctrl_fs.py
 3. ctrl_obs.py
 4. ctrl_arx.py

 # 0️⃣ Before using